VikramsDataScience/medibank_case_study/README.md

 I apologise for not being able to get this working in the clean and robust way that we would all like!
 But in the spirit of not wasting too much time, I opted for the aforementioned approach which appeared to yield the correct data.

 ## Part 2: Exploratory Data Analysis (EDA)
-Most of Triage categories across all the hospitals had at least some missing data.
+Most of Triage categories across all the hospitals had at least some missing data, since the activity levels that are <3 are suppressed.
 Given that this data is a Time Series with a fixed daily frequency, we cannot have any missing data.
-So I opted to perform some simple static imputation using the calculated Median values by column.
+So I opted to impute 0s into the columns.

 With regards to the below, for the code and the plots generated, please refer to the `src.decomposition_models` module and the `/charts_reports` directory for the plots.